marrink-lab/MDVoxelSegmentation/README.rst

 VMD visualization
 ******************
-For futher visualization in VMD we need to add 'our.gro' and 'our.xtc' path to 'vmd_clusters_visualization.py' (found under example_inputs).
-You also need to make sure that you have a version of VMD compiled against a python version supporting numpy.
+For visualization with VMD you need to make sure that you have a version of VMD compiled against a python version supporting numpy.
 A compatible VMD compilation will be distributed in the future, for now you have to figure this out yourself, I did ask the developers to support anyone asking for such compilation and they said yes!
 So just send an e-mail to the VMD mailing list if you would need it.
 If you have the right flavor of VMD, all you need to type next is:

 :code:`vmd -e vmd_clusters_visualization.vmd`